-Different sized vents can be bought ranging form 9×9 inches to 24×24 inches.
+Different sized vents can be bought ranging from 9×9 inches to 24×24 inches.

-Also, multi-zoned units can be bought which comes with more than one indoor ceiling cassette.
+Also, multi-zoned units can be bought which come with more than one indoor ceiling cassette.

-For example, a 2-zone unit would come with 2 indoor cassettes.
+For example, a 2-zone unit would come with two indoor cassettes.

 Multi-zone units use only a single outdoor condenser but multiple indoor units.

 Refrigeration lines and wiring will need to be run from each indoor unit to the outside condenser.